TGX-UM/INTOXICOM_Workshop_2/paper/paper.md

 ![Toxicology scope and subdomains that should be captured in the metadata](tox_metadata.png)

 ### Training profile Bioschema activity
-The participant continued working with their groups and explored how to add Bioschemas markup to existing training materials.
+The participants continued working with their groups and explored how to add Bioschemas markup to existing training materials.
 Participants worked on embedding structured metadata into Markdown-based materials to improve machine readability, indexing in registries like TeSS, search engine discoverability.
 This exercise sparked discussion on technical aspects of FAIR and how experimental toxicologists may struggle.
 As a result, The participants discussed the potential use of large language models (LLMs) to generate metadata descriptions, convert narrative content into structured markdown and assist with FAIR compliance.
 The discussions further covered registration of training material in ELIXIR TeSS, and the existence of national toxicology curicula, like the Dutch Postgraduate Education in Toxicology (https://toxcourses.nl/).

 Existing training material came from projects like eNanoMapper and NanoCommons which was successfully minted with training profile Bioschema: